speedata/xts-doc/docs/manual/programming/index.md

 # Programming

-Certainly the most important feature of the Publisher is the ability to implement very flexible layout requirements.
-This is mainly achieved by the built-in programming language in connection with the query options of the Publisher.
+Certainly the most important feature of XTS is the ability to implement very flexible layout requirements.
+This is mainly achieved by the built-in programming language in connection with the query options of XTS.

 !!! note "execution time"
     The program execution runs simultaneously with the creation of the PDF.
-Therefore, the speedata Publisher can react very flexibly to the input data.
+Therefore, XTS can react very flexibly to the input data.
 Queries such as “Is there still enough space for this object?” are thus possible.
-This distinguishes the Publisher from other software for creating PDF files.
-Basic programming knowledge is required to use the full functionality of the Publisher.
+This distinguishes XTS from other software for creating PDF files.
+Basic programming knowledge is required to use the full functionality of XTS.
 The programming language has been kept as simple as possible to maintain the readability of the layout.

 ## Two programming levels